cohesity/cohesity_sdk/cohesity_sdk/helios/docs/TagsApi.md

 id = "4:072888001528021798096225500850762068629:3OW2EG7P6QW9QKLP6L4Y010FOG5UGCAJVNH6NZN2YP6D" # str | Specifies the Id of the tag.
+access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Delete a Tag
 	client.tags.delete_tag(id)
+except ApiException as e:
+	print("Exception when calling TagsApi->delete_tag: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Delete a Tag
+	client.tags.delete_tag(id, access_cluster_id=access_cluster_id, region_id=region_id)
 except ApiException as e:
 	print("Exception when calling TagsApi->delete_tag: %s\n" % e)
 ```